ThiagoCamposTN/lua-mpi/README.md

 Optionally, you may install local Lua sources by typing `make lua`.

-Your `Makefile.in` will be something like this:
+In this casa, your `Makefile.in` will be something like this:

 ```
 CC = mpicc